 Another suggestion is to hire a local student to water your plants while you’re gone.
 It is a good idea to supply them with tips for knowing when your plants need water.
 Do the finger trick: Stick your finger into the soil.
 If the soil sticks to your finger from moisture, it does not need watering.
 If the soil does not stick to your finger, the plant needs to be watered.

-There is a nifty device for checking the soil moisture called YITUOOW Soil Moisture Meter.
+There is a nifty device for checking the soil moisture called YITUOOW Soil Moisture Meter (from Amazon).
 It not only measures the soil moisture but tests the amount of light reaching the plant and the pH in the soil.
 This is a good tool to have on hand for any gardener.
 You can purchase it on Amazon.

 (As an Amazon Associate I earn from qualifying purchases.)